 How are Data Matrix Codes used?

-Data Matrix Codes were originally developed by the company RVSI Acuity CiMatrix (later acquired by Siemens) to be used for labeling parts and laser marking in the aerospace, electronic, and automotive industries, particularly for smaller manufacturing items.
+Data Matrix Codes were originally developed by the company RVSI Acuity CiMatrix (later acquired by Siemens) for labeling parts and laser marking in the aerospace, electronic, and automotive industries—particularly for smaller manufacturing items.

 How to scan Data Matrix Codes and QR Codes

-If you’d like to know how to scan a QR Code on an iPhone with iOS, it’s easy: newer versions scan them directly with a camera.
-How to scan a QR Code on Android?
-Well, that’s a little bit trickier – it depends on the model.
+If you’d like to know how to scan a QR Code on an iPhone, it’s easy: Newer versions scan them directly with a camera.
+What about how to scan a QR Code on Android?
+That may be a little trickier since it depends on the device model.
 You’ll need to check if your phone has that capability.

 6 reasons QR Codes are better than Data Matrix Codes